 Authors must use Vancouver referencing style for in-text citations and references list in this journal.
 For more detail, please see Vancouver referencing style.

 In-text citations: Place a superscript number(s) with no brackets within the text, tables, and figures as it is cited.
 The numbers must be assigned in the order of citation.
 See examples here.

 Reference list: Please follow the Vancouver referencing style guide for Journal articles, Conferences papers, Books and other types of references here.
-Starting from Vol. 41, all references must be in English.
+All references must be in English.